zakski/accrete-starform-stargen/docs/notes/branches & forks & stubs/pre-github/webb.md

 - Key: Webb.1997.A

 Christopher E. Webb seems to of modified a version of accrete to utilise and generate some traveller rpg specific values such a UWP.

+#### Compile/Run Status
+- Compiles:
+  - On Mac: ???, written in C++.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Fails using gcc.
+Makefile written for Turbo C++.
+- Runs:
+  - N/A

+#### Compile/Run Status With Modification
+- Compiles:
+  - On Mac: ???, written in C.
+  - On Windows: Fails using gradle/Visualcpp.
+  - On Linux (WSL2): Passes using gcc.
+- Runs:
+  - On Linux (WSL2): Runs successfully.

 ### [ACCRETE2 mod 1](https://web.archive.org/web/19970709191550/http://www.mscomm.com/~cwebb/download/accrete2.zip)
 - Resource Name: 1997 - Christopher E. Webb - Accrete2 Mod 1